microsoft/migrate-java-ee-app-to-azure-training/05-migrating-database/README.md

 ## Turn off requiring SSL connections

 > In a production environment you should NOT disable requiring SSL connections
-> between your application and the database, but as the target of this training is
+> between your application and the database.
+As the target of this training is
-> migrating your JavaEE application and it simplifies the migration, we are going
+> migrating your JavaEE application, we are going to turn off requiring SSL
-> to turn off requiring SSL connections.
+> connections.

 Please execute the following command line: